Frequently Asked Questions

 Do I pay when I get there?

+You may pay upon arrival or you may use out online booking system and save by booking in advance.
 Our online system allows you to pay in advance for all ski lessons, snowshoe tours, trail passes, rentals and Snowcat adventure rides.
 You will only need to pay for any items you add to your reservation.
 To reserve any of these items, click the book now tab at the top of this page.
-Walk-ins will be permitted and assisted as space allows.
+We are always happy to serve walk-ins but some products such as lessons and tours will likely be unailable if not booked in advance.

 Once I have the gear, I can come and go into the lodge as often as I like, correct?